Let's Go: Vista Gardens

 The hilltop vista.
 We made it.
 Look at the layers of vegetation!
 It's pretty mind boggling.

 A couple cohorts also made the trek to the top and let me tell you, it was a hike to get up here.
 Left to right: Randall, Claude, Leslie and Angelina, representing all three regions that Great Plant Picks covers.
-We are all having a great time and taking notes left and right.
+We are all having a great time and taking notes.
 All are such great people!

 On the way down, a grass lined gravel path with Festuca (perhaps Festuca glauca) and Artemisia versicolor literally looks like it's moving, flowing like water down the hill.